jeremy9959/Carpentries/guide/guide.md

 # Setting up a workshop website

+These notes were written by [Jeremy Teitelbaum](mailto:jeremy.teitelbaum@uconn.edu) and [James Mickley](james.mickley@uconn.edu).
+Feel free to contact us with questions or if you see typos or errors.

 ## Prerequisites

 These notes will walk through the process of setting up a website for a carpentries